-- Requests for matching funds must be made and approved in advance of proposal submission: allow adequate time for the department Chair, college Dean and Vice President for Research and Innovation to review your request. - Match will only be provided where it is explicitly required by the funding agency. - Voluntary or non-required match will be considered in circumstances where the funding agency explicitly indicates in the funding guidelines that it will increase the likelihood of funding. - Where possible, CMU will use current expenditures to provide match.
-Examples include academic-year faculty salaries committed to the project and unrecovered indirect costs (where allowed by the sponsor).
+- Requests for matching funds must be made and approved in advance of proposal submission: allow adequate time for the department chair, dean and Vice President for Research and Innovation to review your request. - Match will only be provided where it is explicitly required by the funding agency. - Voluntary or non-required match will be considered in circumstances where the funding agency explicitly indicates that it will increase the likelihood of funding. - Where possible, CMU will use current expenditures to provide match.
+Examples include academic-year faculty salaries committed to the project and unrecovered indirect costs (where allowed by the sponsor). - ORGS will ordinarily provide 50% of any cash match requirement in excess of current expenditures.
+The expectation is that the department and college will cover the remainder.